nocomplexity/linkaudit/README.md

 # Link Audit

-LinkAudit gives information on broken links in markdown files.
+LinkAudit – Superfast, simple, and deadly accurate to find broken links in markdown.

 This `linkaudit` tool has the following features: